db-keli/J_Scraper/README.md

 - Email sender and recipient addresses
 - SMTP server settings
 - Times Jobs website URL

+Modify the `schedule.sh` file to schedule the time spaces to run this script

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.